How to use WhatsApp on your computer (Mac or Windows PC)

 WhatsApp working on Mac

-WhatsApp is the world’s most popular instant messaging service that works on iOS, Android, and KaiOS.
-With some easy steps, you can also get it to work on your iPad.
+WhatsApp is the world’s most popular instant messaging service, and it works on iOS, iPadOS, Android, and KaiOS.

-However, if like me you spend most of your time in front of a computer, you can set up WhatsApp on the big screen and send or reply to messages straight from your desktop.
-This eliminates the need to pick up your smartphone every time WhatsApp chimes with a new notification.
+However, if, like me, you spend most of your time in front of a computer, you can set up WhatsApp on the big screen and send or reply to messages straight from your desktop.
+This eliminates the need to pick up your smartphone every time WhatsApp sends you a notification.

 Supported OS versions